sindresorhus/npm-name-cli/readme.md

   Examples
     $ npm-name chalk
     ✖ chalk is unavailable

     $ npm-name abc123
     ⚠ abc123 is squatted

+    $ npm-name hello --similar
+    ⚠ hello is squatted
+    Similar names:
+    ✔ hullo is available
+    ✔ how-do-you-do is available

     $ npm-name unicorn-cake
     ✔ unicorn-cake is available

     $ npm-name @ava
     ✖ @ava is unavailable

     $ npm-name @abc123
     ✔ @abc123 is available

     $ npm-name @sindresorhus/is unicorn-cake
     ✖ @sindresorhus/is is unavailable
     ✔ unicorn-cake is available